 Joey Went to Cuba: 10:21

-Journalist Joey Peters went to Cuba.
-This is a fun how-was-your-trip piece with some good Cuban/American history stuck in the middle.
-Cucs, side-hustles, Obama, Trump, and the Monroe Doctrine.
-‘Democracy looks like dictatorship’, what does that mean?
-Listen to find out.
-(Or I’ll just tell you: US backed dictatorships in latin America were nominally democratic.)
+“Democracy looks like dictatorship”, explained Journalist Joey Peters.
+He recently went to Cuba and I interviewed him about it.
+This is a fun how-was-your-trip piece with some good Cuban/American history stuck in the middle: Cucs, side-hustles, Obama, Trump, and the Monroe Doctrine.

 Dale and the Birds: 5:42mins

 Here’s a small and quiet piece about my grandma.
 It’s an audio essay on how we think of/project onto our elders.
 But mostly, it’s just about a nice quiet moment with a wonderful person.

 Friend and storyteller Joe Sullivan retells the mythical episode of his grandfathers near death experience.
 In WWII after his P-38 lightning fell to earth on the contested Island of Papau New Guinea Grandpa Sullivan had to escape the people stuck between America and Japan’s fight for control of the island.

 MDQS, Matthew’s Dumb Quiz Show: 1940mins